William Jones Nicholson: World War I

-On August 5, 1917, almost four months after the American entry into World War I, Nicholson was promoted to brigadier general in the National Army and assigned to command the 157th Brigade, a unit of the 79th Division, commanded by Major General Joseph E. Kuhn.
+With the army expanding for American entry into World War I, on August 5, 1917, Nicholson was promoted to brigadier general in the National Army and assigned to command the 157th Brigade, a unit of the 79th Division, commanded by Major General Joseph E. Kuhn.
 The brigade included the 313th and 314th Infantry Regiments, as well as the 311th Machine Gun Battalion, and it completed its initial organization and training at Camp Meade, Maryland.

 The brigade arrived in France in July 1918 and completed additional training before entering combat in September.
 During the Meuse-Argonne Offensive, Nicholson’s unit was tasked with capturing a key terrain feature, Montfaucon.
-During the battle, Nicholson’s brigade command post staff lost contact with the 79th Division headquarters, so Nicholson continued pressing the attack on his own initiative.
+During the battle, Nicholson's brigade command post staff lost contact with the 79th Division headquarters, so Nicholson continued pressing the attack on his own initiative.
 When the brigade staff lost contact with the 314th Infantry’s headquarters, Nicholson opted to stay on the offensive with the 313th Infantry.
-During the fighting, Nicholson personally located and traveled on horseback to the 79th Division’s headquarters to arrange for artillery support to the 313th Infantry.
+During the fighting, Nicholson personally located and traveled on horseback to the 79th Division's headquarters to arrange for artillery support to the 313th Infantry.
 As he returned to his brigade command post, it came under attack from German machine guns and artillery.
-Nicholson remounted his horse and road forward to his brigade headquarters, where he issued orders to continue the attack on Montfaucon, directed his staff’s planning, supervised unit preparations, and then led the renewed action that finally captured the objective.
+Nicholson remounted his horse and road forward to his brigade headquarters, where he issued orders to continue the attack on Montfaucon, directed his staff's planning, supervised unit preparations, and then led the renewed action that finally captured the objective.
 For his heroism and leadership while under fire, Nicholson received the Distinguished Service Cross.

 After the Montfaucon battle, Nicholson's brigade was moved to the Troyon sector.
 After reorganizing and reequipping, the division prepared to reenter combat near Verdun.
 Upon arrival in late October, the 79th Division relieved the 26th Division and assumed its place in the front line.
 The 79th Division resumed the offensive in early November and was still engaged in offensive operations on November 11, 1918, when the armistice with Germany caused the end of hostilities.

 At age 62, Nicholson was the oldest American soldier known to have seen combat during World War I – the few generals older than him, including Hugh L. Scott, Tasker H. Bliss and William Abram Mann, served in training, staff, and administrative roles.
 Nicholson was acting commander of the 79th Division on several occasions in 1917 and 1918.
-These dates included November 26, 1917 to February 16, 1918; April 15, 1918; May 22 to June 7, 1918; and June 28 to July 22, 1918.
+These dates included November 26, 1917, to February 16, 1918; April 15, 1918; May 22 to June 7, 1918; and June 28 to July 22, 1918.